Readability: What are complex words and how are they determined?

 - After the checks mentioned above the algorithm counts syllables and declares it as complex if the word is polysyllabic.

-The readability test that looks at complex words is Gunning Fog.
+A readability test that looks at complex words is Gunning Fog.

 The tests that include polysyllabic words in their algorithm are: Flesch Kincaid Grade level/Reading Ease and SMOG.

 When using the aforementioned readability tests complex/polysyllabic words can be viewed in the Page report of individual pages, via the left menu bar.